top of page

 Description - (What If, 95 Turns) This variant starts with no units on the map.
 The entire army of the Cumberland and nearly the entire Confederate army will fight for the approaches to northern Atlanta.

 Analysis - This might be the best scenario on the game if you are looking for a meeting engagement battle.
-The Rebels are probably a little too strong for the Federals to defeat - but don't tell them that.
 With little room to maneuver and two large armies on the map - it will be bloody.
-You may want to remind yourself that you have more men and higher quality men than the Federals and wear them down long term.
-Usually, we can't play like that but in this scenario we can.
-Trade blow for blow with them and they will crumble first.

 Scn 094.jpg